 Rate of haemopoiesis is under complex regulatory control, but for exam purposes one can merely say "erythropoietin".
 This hormone is one of the endocrine functions of the kidney, and its release is stimulated by hypoxia of the renal medulla and the abundance of angiotensin-II, which is interpreted as haemorrhage.
-Under normal circumstances, about 1% of the erythrocytes are cleared every day and replaced by new cells.
+The normal maturation time, from stem cell to red cell, is thought to take about seven days under normal circumstances, and about 1% of the erythrocytes are cleared every day and replaced by new cells.
 Under extreme stress, this can be markedly increased.
-A patient with anaemia who is for whatever reason opposed to blood transfusion can have a rate of erythropoiesis which increases their haemoglobin by up to 5-10g/L per day, provided the right metabolic substrates are available.
-The normal maturation time, from stem cell to red cell, is thought to take about seven days under normal circumstances.
+A patient with anaemia who is for whatever reason opposed to blood transfusion can have a rate of erythropoiesis which increases their haemoglobin very rapidly, provided the right metabolic substrates are available.

 The term "fate" is interesting, as it implies a certain fatalistic inevitability.
 It is unfortunately disappearing from modern writing on haematology and chemistry, being more popular in the days of Rous & Robertson (1917).
 As discussed to some extent in the chapter on haemoglobin, there are really only two final destinations for the red cells, one being the reticuloendothelial system and the other being haemolysis in the bloodstream.
 As the latter is not predictable or controlled, it will suffice to say that probably about 10% of them end that way, and this is considered normal.
 The rest are consumed by the reticuloendothelial system.